-The following documents/information is often required when applying:
+The following information and documentation are often required when applying:

-In general, residence/work permits will be issued for a period of one year and can be extended according to the employment contract of the applicant.
+In general, residence and work permits will be issued for a period of one year and can be extended according to the employment contract of the applicant.

 Arbeitnehmerüberlassungsgesetz (AUG Licence) is the law which regulates the business of one company transferring its employees to work temporarily with another.
 Contractors and Recruiters from the UK and others will look for this licence.